kinecosystem/mobile-wallet-bridge/README.md

 ```

 ## Client
-- This is the part that mimicks 3ed party like Medium or TapaTalk
+- This is the part mimicks 3ed party like Medium or TapaTalk
 ```
 cd web/client
 npm i